Hyperoxia: Oxygen toxicity

-The supplementation of oxygen can lead to oxygen toxicity, also known as oxygen toxicity syndrome, oxygen intoxication, and oxygen poisoning.
-There are two main types of oxygen toxicity: central nervous system (CNS) toxicity, and pulmonary and ocular toxicity.
+Excessive exposure to oxygen can lead to oxygen toxicity, also known as oxygen toxicity syndrome, oxygen intoxication, and oxygen poisoning.
+There are two main ways in which oxygen toxicity can occur: exposure to significantly elevated partial pressures of oxygen for a short period of time (acute oxygen toxicity), or exposure to more modest elevations in oxygen partial pressures but for a longer duration (chronic oxygen toxicity).
+Acute toxicity often presents with central nervous system (CNS) effects, while chronic toxicity often manifests with pulmonary (lung) effects.

-Temporary exposure to high partial pressures of oxygen at greater than atmospheric pressure can lead to central nervous system toxicity (CNS).
-An early but serious sign of CNS oxygen toxicity is a grand-mal seizure, also known as a generalized tonic-clonic seizure.
+Early CNS signs of acute oxygen toxicity may vary, though perioral twitching and spasm of small muscles of the hand are common.
+As exposure is prolonged, additional symptoms may develop such as nausea, tinnitus ("ringing in the ears"), dysphoria (feeling of unease), and seizure.
+A grand-mal seizure, also known as a generalized tonic-clonic seizure may occur.
 This type of seizure consists of a loss of consciousness and violent muscle contractions.
-Signs and symptoms of oxygen toxicity are usually prevalent, but there are no standard warning signs that a seizure is about to ensue.
+Signs and symptoms of oxygen toxicity are usually prevalent, but there are no standard warning signs that suggest a seizure is about to ensue.
 The convulsion caused by oxygen toxicity does not lead to hypoxia, a side effect common to most seizures, because the body has an excess amount of oxygen when the convulsion begins.
-The seizures can lead to drowning, however, if the convulsion is suffered by a diver still in the water.
+If oxygen toxicity is experienced while in a body of water, such as in underwater diving, a seizure may lead to drowning.
+If the inciting agent is removed, there are typically no long-term neurological impacts of oxygen toxicity.

-Prolonged exposure to higher oxygen levels at atmospheric pressure can lead to pulmonary and ocular toxicity.
-Symptoms of oxygen toxicity may include disorientation, respiratory problems, myopia, or accelerated development of cataracts.
-Prolonged exposure to higher than normal partial pressures of oxygen can result in oxidative damage to cell membranes.
-Signs of pulmonary (lung) oxygen toxicity begin with slight irritation in the trachea.
-A mild cough usually ensues, followed by greater irritation and a worse cough until breathing becomes quite painful and the cough becomes uncontrollable.
-If supplementation of oxygen is continued, the individual will notice tightness in the chest, difficulty breathing, shortness of breath, and if exposure is continued, fatality due to lack of oxygen.
+Pulmonary damage results from reactive oxygen species altering structures within the lungs, such as damaging the pulmonary epithelium and inactivating the surfactant.
+Pulmonary symptoms may begin with slight irritation in the trachea.
+A mild cough usually ensues, followed by greater irritation and a worse cough, until breathing becomes quite painful and the cough becomes uncontrollable.
+If supplementation of oxygen is continued, the individual will notice tightness in the chest, difficulty breathing, and shortness of breath.
+If exposure is continued, a fatality may result due to the lack of oxygen.
+Hemoptysis (coughing up blood) may also be seen.
+Pulmonary damage is often reversible over time after inciting agent is removed.

-Cause

-Oxygen supplied at greater than atmospheric pressure has been known to damage plants, animals, and aerobic bacteria such as Escherichia coli.
-The damaging effects vary depending on the specimen used, its age, physiological state, and diet.

-Evidence indicates that hyperoxia may be harmful, but robust data from interventional studies is limited.

-The supplementation of oxygen has been a common procedure of pre-hospital treatment for many years.
-Guidelines include cautions about chronic obstructive pulmonary disease (COPD).
-These guidelines stress the use of 28% oxygen masks and caution the dangers of hyperoxia.
-Long-term use of supplemental oxygen improves survival in patients with COPD, but can lead to lung injury.
+Ocular (eye) damage may also occur.
+In premature infants this may be seen as retinopathy of prematurity and retrolental fibroplasia.
+Swelling of the retina may also occur, and with prolonged exposure there is increased likelihood of cataract development.